 History of Charlottenburg Palace

 The original palace was designed as a summer residence for Sophie Charlotte.
 The construction started in 1695 and was built at stages.
 It contains numerous rooms with baroque decorations.
 It also includes a room called the Porcelain Cabinet, which contains thousands of porcelain items.
 Don’t miss visiting the room described as the “Eighth Miracle of the World”.
 The name of the room is Amber Room (Bernsteinzimmer), the room with walls made of ornamental amber.
-In general, through the tour, you will find so many information about the history of the royal family in Berlin, as well as a very good introduction to Prussian history and many links between European royal families.
+In general, through the tour, you will find so much information about the history of the royal family in Berlin, as well as a very good introduction to Prussian history and many links between European royal families.

 The gardens are free